What Are The Warning Signs of Deep Vein Thrombosis?

 DVT Risk Factors

-There are a wide range of different risk factors associated with DVT, chief among them being age.
+There is a wide range of different risk factors associated with DVT, chief among them being age.
 Being above the age of 60 significantly increases one's risk of DVT, though note that it can also occur at any age.

 Other risk factors include sitting for long periods of time - particularly when you're flying or driving while taking a trip.
 Any period of prolonged bed rest (like a hospital stay) will also increase your risk of developing DVT, as will any type of injury or surgery that affects the legs.